-Helping Your Business Find The Right Corporate Structure
+Helping New York Businesses Find The Right Corporate Structure

 At DeCandido & Azachi, PLLC, our attorneys work closely with small businesses and midsized companies, startups and entrepreneurs to offer skilled corporate formation guidance.
 We will work to identify the optimal business formation that reflects our clients’ short- and long-term goals.